tobiasrordorf/archimob-swissgerman-deepspeech-importer/README.md

 # Swiss-German DeepSpeech Importer

 This repository holds an Importer for the ArchiMob speech corpus.
-The importer pre-processes the text-data so that it can be read by DeepSpeech.
+The importer pre-processes the text-data so that it can used with the open-source Speech-to-Text engine by DeepSpeech.

 **Table of Contents**